stefanovic80/geompy/README.md

 to change to "black" type

-`C1.plot( color = 'black')`
+`C1.plot( color = 'black' )`

 # Delete a circumference

 According with previous notes, we suppose the drawn circumference is a "C1" object.
-Than

-`C1.circup.remove()`

-removes the upper side of the circomference, while

-`C1.circdw.remove()`

-removes the down side of it.
+Than, type

+`C1.remove()`

+in order to erase the drawn circomference.